domsalisbury/domsalisbury.github.io/_pages/about.md

 ---

 <!--This is a comment-->
 I created this site to encourage me to write more and publish anything worth sharing.
 It's also a way for me to play around with Git, Github Pages, and Markdown.
-However, my illness means content will be added sporadically and infrequently, and there will be long spells when nothing will be added to the site.
+However, illness means content will be added sporadically and infrequently, and there will be long spells when the site will lay dormant.

 I've now been ill with [myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS)](https://www.cdc.gov/me-cfs/about/index.html) since late 2016, though I wasn't fully well for several years before that.
 More recently I have developed symptoms consistent with POTS/dysautonomia/orthosatic intolerance, which are very common in people with ME/CFS.
 I also suffer with severe tinnitus and problems with visual processing that align with a [diagnosis of visual snow syndrome](https://www.visualsnowinitiative.org/), which is much more than the singluar symptom of seeing 'visual snow'/static.